westy92/const-date-time/README.md

 ## License

-const-date-time is released under the MIT License.
+const_date_time is released under the MIT License.